List of premiers of Quebec by time in office

 Excluding vacancies following the death of a premier, there has only been one gap between the term of an outgoing premier and the incoming premier: the gap, two days, was between Pierre-Joseph-Olivier Chauveau and Gédéon Ouimet in 1873: Chauveau resigned office on February 25, 1873, and Ouimet was appointed on February 27.
 The longest gap, eight days, was upon the death of Felix-Gabriel Marchand on September 25, 1900.
 Simon-Napoléon Parent did not take office until October 3, 1900.
 The last time there was a gap, of six days, occurred between Daniel Johnson Sr. and Jean-Jacques Bertrand: Johnson died on September 26, 1968, and Bertrand took office on October 2.
-There have been no gaps in office since then, with the new premier taking office the day after the former premier leaves office.
+There have been small gaps in office since then, with the new premier being appointed mere hours after the previous premier resigns.

 Table of premiers

 Canadian custom is to count by the individuals who were premier, not by terms.
-Since Confederation, 32 premiers have been "called upon" by the lieutenant governor to form 37 Quebec ministries.
+Since Confederation, 32 premiers have been called upon by the lieutenant governor to form 37 Quebec ministries.